| |

 Santa Visit on Polar Express Train

-As you travel back to the station, Santa will make his way thru each cabin to visit with all of the families.
+As you travel back to the station, Santa will make his way through each cabin to visit with all of the families.
 I was really impressed with how attentive Santa was with each family & kids, as he gave each person the special first gift of Christmas (a keepsake silver bell).
 He chatted with each of the kids and then posed for pictures & we didn’t feel rushed at all.
-He was also such a good sport when kids would come rushing up to him to hug him as he moved thru the train.
+He was also such a good sport when kids would come rushing up to him to hug him as he moved through the train.

 As the train travels back to the station & Santa makes his visits throughout the train, it is very lively on the train with fun, upbeat Christmas songs.
-Loved seeing the actors so excited & having fun with all the guests with laughing, singing & dancing.
+Loved seeing the actors so excited & having fun with all the guests laughing, singing & dancing.
 Families were enjoying the music & dancing & singing along.
 It’s just a very festive atmosphere.

 Silver Bell from Polar Express